How do I apply for EI benefits?

 No matter what type of EI benefits you are applying for, you should apply as soon as possible.
 It is best to apply well before the deadline.

-Be sure to apply as soon as you have at least 7 days without work or pay.
-If you apply more than 4 weeks after you have an interruption of earnings, it may be harder to get approved for EI.
+Be sure to apply as soon as you don't have work.
+If you apply more than 4 weeks after you have an , it may be harder to get approved for EI.
 If you are approved, you might get less money.
 This is because there will be a large period of time where you have no hours worked and no money earned.

 If you can show there was a good reason why you could not apply within 4 weeks, Service Canada staff might accept your application as though it was filed right away.
 This is called an “antedate”.
 To have good cause for the delay, you must show that you did what a reasonable person would have done to figure out the rules and apply on time.